Kcdudhat/Product-recommendation/README.md

   * Used For: E-commerce upselling, customer segmentation, and business decision-making.
   * Architecture: Client-side ML dashboard with interactive analytics.
   * Impact: Helps businesses identify top products, boost sales strategies, and improve customer experience.

+For Geting Regarding DataSet to mail on hkgruop8@gmail.com With Message "For Product Recommendation & Analytics Dashboard DataSet".